jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

    * Shared new year celebrations at spring equinox
    * New moon gatherings to mark month beginnings
    * Seasonal observances at solstices and equinoxes
-   * Special ceremonies during Danré to honor abundance and the divine feminine
+   * Special ceremonies during Ré Anann to honor abundance and the divine feminine

 ### Technological Support